GRANT APPLICATION IS NOW OPEN for the 2020-21 Academic Cycle

 COTA is grateful for the financial support for the 2019-2020 awards

-- Alleghany Health Network, Gregory Altman, MD, Director
+- Allegheny Health Network, Gregory Altman, MD, Director

 - Carolinas Medical Center, Madhav Karunakar, MD, Director

-- Cedars-Sinai Medical Center, Donald Wiss, MD, Director
+- Cedars-Sinai Medical Center, Milton T. Little, MD, Director

 - Combined Mass General and Brigham and Women’s Hospitals, Michael Weaver, MD, Director